Get connected with short-term funding, SBA loans, lines of credit and more.

-Texas is home to around three million small businesses and boasts a gross domestic product of 1.88 trillion — the second highest in the nation.
-While slowing a bit in 2023, its economy is still set to outpace the rest of the US and gain traction again in 2024 — making this a good time to think about your business funding options.
+Texas is home to around three million small businesses and boasts a gross domestic product of 2.6 trillion — the second highest in the nation.
+Texas saw a strong 3.9% economic growth rate in 2024 — and is expected to be moderate in 2025, but still majorly outpacing the national economy.
+This makes it a good time to think about your business growth and funding options.

 Business loans in Texas are available from banks, credit unions and online lenders and come in many forms to serve your financial needs.
 Texas also has several economic development programs designed to help new entrepreneurs get the funding and training they need to be successful.